networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 4 directories, 2 files
 ```

-By running schema-enforcer validate, we see that `./hostvars/chi-beijing-rt1/dns.yml`, which contains the data per the example above, is indeed being mapped to the `schemas/dns_servers` schema ID, which is the schema above.
+The output of the `schema-enforcer validate` command shows that `./hostvars/chi-beijing-rt1/dns.yml`, which contains the data per the example above, is indeed being mapped to the `schemas/dns_servers` schema ID, which is the schema above.

 ```cli
 bash$ schema-enforcer validate --show-checks